Zmc18-Robotics/AI_Sorter_Conveyor_Turntable_Data_Counter_ESP32---FACTORY_IO---AUTOMATION-ENGINEERING---MECHATRONICS/README.md

 - Esp32 x1
 - USB cable x1 ( For the communications )
 - LCD (16x2) I2C x1

+RL Hardware ( Brain of the systems only ) ( If this things all happened in IRL ) :
+- IPC ( Industrial PC )
+- PLC
+- Esp32 / Microcontrollers
+- Modbus TCP / IP Server
+- Cloud Storage

 and some decorations